svenhofstede/svenhofstede.github.io/content/about/index.md

 I've helped in system design and development of internal data platforms used by data teams globally.

+I'm native speaker in both English and Dutch.

 <div style="break-after:page"></div>

 ## Experience

-### ASML - Data engineer
+#### ASML - Data engineer

 *2023 - current*

 Helping ASML by building resilient and performant data pipelines using Databricks and PySpark, running on Azure cloud.

-### Nike - Lead Software engineer
+#### Nike - Lead Software engineer

 *2019 - 2023*

 Lead engineer of custom data pipeline-as-a-service solution for Nike Data & Analytics teams globally.

 * Design and implementation of (py)spark framework, built for extensibility
 * All data pipelines configured and scheduled via central API (Python,FastAPI)